 Lafayette Bar Foundation Pro Bono Project

-The Pro Bono Project was established in 1987 as a cooperative effort between Acadiana Legal Service Coorporation (ALSC) and Lafayette Bar Foundation.
+The Pro Bono Project was established in 1987 as a cooperative effort between Acadiana Legal Service Coorporation (ALSC) and Lafayette Bar Association.
 The purpose of the project was to provide indigent clients of Lafayette Parish with quality legal assistance in civil matters.
 It is one of the premier pro bono programs in the state.

 Pro Bono Volunteers

 Our volunteers provide much needed civil legal services to the poor within Lafayette Parish.
 Over the past few years, the Pro Bono Project has developed volunteer opportunites for any level of participation.
-If you are interested in volunteering, please contact the Pro Bono Coordinator or click the following link: Lafayette Bar Foundation Membership Application.
+If you are interested in volunteering, please contact the Pro Bono Director or click the following link: Lafayette Bar Foundation Membership Application.

 Counsel on Call is an ask a lawyer type pro bono program which gives self represented litigants an opportunity to discuss legal matters with volunteer attorneys.